RossielCS/Social-Media-with-Ruby-on-Rails/README.md

 In your terminal search the repository's address and run:
   $ `rspec --format documentation`
 It will provide you well-organized output on your terminal with information about the tests.

 ### Deployment
 To deploy on Heroku you can check [this](https://www.theodinproject.com/courses/ruby-on-rails/lessons/preparing-for-deployment) tutorial from the Odin Project.

 After pushing the last changes to the remote repository, follow this steps:
 1. $ `heroku create`
-2. $ `git remote`
+2. Verify that you see heroku in the output.
-3. Verify that you see heroku in the output.
+  $ `git remote`
-4. $ `git push heroku master`
+3. This will push the master branch.
-   This will push the master branch.
+  $ `git push heroku master`
-   In case you want to push anothe branch you can run
+   In case you want to push another branch you can run
    $ `git push heroku <branch name>:master`
 4. Migrate the database on Heroku
    $ `heroku run rails db:migrate`